fgsfds1/cbzconcat/README.md

 - [ ] Volume search in name
 - [ ] Compare using the volumes
 - [ ] Mixed comparison logic
+- [ ] Figure out stdout and stderr outputs in concat
 - [ ] Prune action
 - [ ] Resize action
 - [ ] Meta-edit action